CN-Tower/funclib/src/README.md

 ## Brief Intro
 A practical and powerful JavaScript library!

-> Purpose: Complete task code efficiently!
+> Let you complete the task code efficiently and elegantly!

 ### Documents:&nbsp;&nbsp;https://www.funclib.net